euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Both the front-end and the back-end of the implementation were made available on GitHub under GNU General Public License 3 [Heu15].
 The repository includes the necessary Python code to collect the word2vec representations using Gensim, to project them down to 2D using t-SNE and to output them as JSON.
 The repository also includes the front-end code to explore the JSON file as a geographical map.

 The tool can be used in addition to topic modeling techniques like LDA.
-It enables the comparison of large text sources at a glance and is aimed at similar text sources with sublte differences.
+It enables the comparison of large text sources at a glance and is aimed at similar text sources with subtle differences.

 References
 ----------